vinod-amagi/amgdoc/02-media-ingest.markdown

 * Currently, there is no Amagi-wide customer portal service, so a new account will be created by Onboarding.

-* [Jira](https://www.atlassian.com/software/jira) is used for managing accounts.
+* [Atlassian Jira](https://www.atlassian.com/software/jira) is used for managing accounts.

 * When a new account is created, additional information will be sent as an email.

-### Create a channel
+### Create and setup *Ingest Flow*

+* A new *Ingest Flow* is required to setup workflow for ingesting content using Media Ingest Service

-* You can create a request in Jira to add a new account to Asset Ingest Service.
+* Partner can raise a ticket to add a new "*Ingest Flow*" using the account

-* After creation, you will have to select an ingest method from the list of methods provided as part of the guide.
+* While requesting a new *Ingest Flow*, an existing ingest method can be selected from the supported list of methods.
+The list of methods are described in details as part of the guide.

-* Based on the selected ingest method, the timeline for provisioning will be provided by the Service team.
+* Based on the ingest method selected, Media Service Team will provide schedule for setup of *Ingest Flow*.

-* Communication of the request will be facilitated through Jira.
-There should be a conscious effort to minimize or avoid entirely the meetings to discuss requirements and workflow.
+* Team will be providing frequent updates on the progress of "*Ingest Flow*" to the partner through the ticket.

-* Jira requests can be received over email also.
-Jira email handler will be added to create and update Jira tickets from emails.
+* Request to setup "*Ingest Flow*" can be created using email also.
+The email will automatically create a ticket and updates will be communicated through emails.

 ### Change request

 * In order to raise change requests, you can use Jira for raising tickets.
 * New account creation will also be served through Jira.
 * Change request communication will be handled through Jira tickets.
 Timeline for provisioning will be provided by the Service team.